JungDefiant/AD331_Projects/Assignment2-LinearRegression/README.md

 Written by Bade Habib

 ### Description Of Dataset
 Dataset used is data of housing built in King County, last updated between 2014-2015.
-The data describes
+The data describes various features of housing units, including year built or renovated, number of bedrooms/bathrooms, square footage, etc.

 The **target variable** is the **price** of housing, which is compared to the following variables.
 - Age of the house (calculated as a feature).